ps-bits/async-vs-threads/README.md

 This experiment counts how many times the ball was played in 1 second.

 Once with threads, and once with asyncio.

-## Result
-Asyncio is faster in this comparison.